 Adoption is currently limited, so GoTenna is best suited for groups of people recreating in close proximity.
 Large mountaineering expeditions, small groups of international travelers and hunting camp groups are possible applications.
 With wider adoption, Mesh could be a more viable option.
 With the unique technology and potential for growth, we must mention it here.
 However, educate yourself thoroughly on the limitations before trusting this new technology.

 Analysis and Test Results

-At a recent talk on risk management, world-renowned adventurer Will Gadd offered to buy a satellite messenger for those who can't afford their own.
-We're not sure he was serious, but his point is clear; emergency communication is now a part of the outdoor experience.
+At a recent talk on risk management, world-renowned adventurer Will Gadd offered to buy a satellite messenger for anyone who can't afford their own.
+We're not sure he was serious, but his point is clear — emergency communication is now a part of the outdoor experience.
 Some of the world's greatest adventures take place beyond the reach of modern cell signal.
 To summon emergency assistance and to communicate more routine matters from these wild settings, special technology — like personal locator beacons and sat messengers — is required.
 We test that technology for you.

 How Long Do Rescues Take?